thegrumpys/odop/docs/design/menu.md

 Web page layout control should be handled in the View menu.
 ### -------------------------------------

-### File : {4 most recently opened designs}
-These menu entries are provided for user convenience.

 ### Action : Execute
 This menu item will trigger the play-back of a previously recorded sequence.
 A popup